Frequently asked questions

 No. Brain Mapping is completely non-invasive.
 Clients tell us it feels like wearing a bumpy hat, with little cold spots where the conductive sensor gel touches their scalp.

 On the day of your map, avoid consuming caffeine, sugary meals, or carbonated drinks – the presence of these chemicals in your brain skew readings.
 Also, no products in your hair, such as gel or hairspray.
+Your hair must be completely dry before your map begins.

 No. But we will start your session by asking you to fill out intake forms and complete a web-based clinical questionnaire.